Akshay61094/behavioral_Cloning/writeup_template.md

 #### 4. Appropriate training data

-Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+For training I have used Udacity's Sample data which is data of center lane driving along with images from left and right camera's.

-For details about how I created the training data, see the next section.

 ### Model Architecture and Training Strategy